Last modified: April 16th, 2018

 At ProtonVPN we are committed to protecting and respecting your privacy.
 Our company's overriding policy is to collect as little user information as possible to ensure a private and anonymous user experience when using the Service.
 Below is a summary of how we deal with information when you use ProtonVPN.

-Data we retain from ProtonVPN sessions:
+Data we monitor from ProtonVPN sessions:

 Website data collection is limited to the following instances:

 Account creation: We will store the email address you have entered when creating an account.
 This is for communication and anti-abuse purposes.
+If you are referred to ProtonVPN by a friend or some other third party who is participating in our referral program, we may associate your account with the referrer to appropriately credit the referrer.

 Support: When you submit support requests or bug reports we will collect the data that you chose to share with us about the issue being reported.
 Bug reports sometimes rely on third parties such as Zendesk.